auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 * Placing a secret with a long lifetime on the client is risky (clients are easier to compromise);
 * Creating a framework to issue and manage API keys requires a secure implementation that can be challenging to develop.

 This section of the tutorial will utilize [IAM roles and policies](http://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html) to secure your API in API Gateway, but you can also choose to do so using [user pools in Amazon Cognito](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
+See detailed instructions on doing so [here](/integrations/aws-api-gateway/secure-api-with-cognito).

 ### 1. Configure IAM and Auth0 for SAML Integration with the API Gateway